 2.8.
-Neighbor lists 59
+Neighbor lists 61

-We have found that the stenciled cell list (hoomd.md.nlist.stencil) performs well for size asymmetric systems that have comparable concentrations of both small and large particles.
-Performance may degrade when the fraction of large particles is low (< 20%).
+We have found that the stenciled cell list (hoomd.md.nlist.stencil) is most useful when a cell list performs well, but is too memory intensive.
+It may also be useful for some systems with modest size asymmetry or many types.
 The memory consumed by the stenciled cell list is typically much lower than that used for a comparable simple cell list because of the way the stencils constructed to query the cell list.
 However, this comes at the expense of higher register usage on CUDA devices, which may lead to reduced performance compared to the simple cell list in some cases depending on your CUDA device's architecture.